-Neutrinos from distance galaxies propagate long distance without interactions.
-This feature is useful to test space-time structure (Lorentz symmetry) - Lorentz symmetry is a perfect symmetry in Einstein's Special Relativity - Violation of Lorentz symmetry is allowed in ultra high energy theories, such as quantum gravity theories including string theory
+Neutrinos from distance galaxies propagate long distance without interactions This feature is useful to test Einstein's space-time theory (Special Relativity)

-- If so, can astrophysical neutrinos investigate new space-time structure? - Einstein may be wrong?
+- Do we have greater space-time theory such as quantum gravity? - Einstein may be wrong?
 Hawking may be happier?